Car Theft Is Dropping, But These Car Models Are Still at Risk

 Those models included the Hyundai Elantra, Hyundai Sonata, Kia Optima, and Kia Soul.
 Their popularity among thieves once sparked the viral “Kia Challenge,” which showed how easily some cars could be stolen.

-Other frequently stolen vehicles include popular best-sellers such as the Ford F-150, Chevrolet Silverado, and Honda CR-V. Also, the Honda Accord, Honda Civic, and Toyota Camry also appear regularly in theft statistics.
+Other frequently stolen vehicles include popular best-sellers such as the Ford F-150, Chevrolet Silverado, and Honda CR-V. Also, the Honda Accord, Honda Civic, and Toyota Camry appear regularly in theft statistics.

 Industry experts stress that declining numbers do not eliminate the threat.
 A Mercury Insurance product manager explained that theft incidents remain significant in several regions, especially California.
 Because of that reality, vehicle owners should stay alert and continue protecting their cars.